Last updated on: 2023-06-02 13:22:55.

 IN

-Once the tenant is deployed you may login, and the upload and restore the tenant UCS image.
+Once the tenant is deployed and fully booted you may login, change the default password, and then upload and restore the tenant UCS image.
+Repeat this step for each tenant on the system.

 Restoring Chassis Partitions from Database Backups via API